 The Holle Center for Communication Arts is an incubator and a creative collaboratory designed to shape the future of 21st-century nonfiction storytelling.
 The center convenes researchers, practitioners, community partners and student interns to foster innovative, arts-informed research and narrative projects that are crucial to advancing the notion that everyone has a story to tell and a story worth telling.
-This idea, rooted in fairness and equity, drives the center’s work to tell meaningful stories that reflect the world as it is, and as it can be.
+The center’s work is to tell meaningful stories that reflect the world as it is, and as it can be.

 OUR TEAM